SiddheshGP/Githublearning/git-crash-course/.github/ISSUE_TEMPLATE/secret.md

 ---
 name: Bug Report
-description: Report an issue with this repository
+about: Report an issue with this repository
-title: ""
+title: ''
 labels: secret
 ---